adjtomo/seisflows/docs/manual/manual.rst

 SeisFlows includes Python interfaces for SPECFEM2D, SPECFEM3D, and SPECFEM3D_GLOBE.
 While the Python interfaces are part of the SeisFlows package, the solver source code must be downloaded separately through the CIG website [https://geodynamics.org/cig/software/].

 After downloading the solver source code, users must configure and compile it, following the instructions in the solver user manual.
-Summarized briefly, the configuration and compilation procedure is as follows:
+Summarized briefly, the configuration and compilation procedure is:

 Prior to compilation, users need to run the ``configure`` script and prepare input files such as